Glossary

 Disorder of Sex Development (DSD)

 (Noun) Clinical terminology first introduced in 2006 to describe variations in biological sex development.
-DSD acts an umbrella classification for more than twenty distinct variations.
+DSD acts as an umbrella classification for more than twenty distinct variations.
 The term is controversial in part because the word “disorder” reinforces the view that variations in sex development are inherently problematic.
 Many prefer either the term intersex or "difference" or "variation" of sex development.
 Learn More

 Double-Outsider